guijinSON/QARV/README.md

 2. Observing biases in language models regarding regional contexts.
 3. Exploring whether ICL, prompting, SFT, or RLHF can be used to steer language models towards generating culturally-aware responses.

+## To do list

+- [ ] We are collecting quuestioons for the QARV dataset see the "How to contribute" below to join.
+- [ ] We are also searching for ways to automate the question generation progress if you have ideas feel free to hop in.

 ## How to contribute
 We have just started collecting the QARV dataset.
 To contribute you can either:
 1. Add questions with varying answer per region/natio yourself via [google form](https://forms.gle/REKGPRDGaLeUqr676).
 (See the collected questions [here](https://docs.google.com/spreadsheets/d/1jEBFf3iFx26YDvAfYkKZtVmJ8qSTr7nmH7wyuJdX9DA/edit?usp=sharing))